fatih/vim-go-tutorial/README.md

 spaces.
 It will use `4` spaces to represent a single indent.

 * A lot of people ask for my colorscheme.
 I'm using a slightly modified `molokai`.
-To enable it add the a Plug directive just between the plug
+To enable it add the Plug directive just between the plug
 definitions:

 ```vim